ESMValGroup/ESMValTool/doc/sphinx/source/documentation.rst

 +---------------------------+--------------------------------------------------------------------------+

+.. _mod_obs_data:

 Model and observational data
 ============================

 Overview
 --------

-When possible, observations from the obs4MIPs/ana4MIPs archives are used in the model evaluation (see section TODO:ref 6.1).
+When possible, observations from the obs4MIPs/ana4MIPs archives are used in the model evaluation (see :numref:`diag_avail`).
-These data are freely available from the ESGF in the same format as the CMIP simulations and can be directly used in the ESMValTool using the obs4mips or ana4mips class in the namelist (see also section TODO:ref 6.2).
+These data are freely available from the ESGF in the same format as the CMIP simulations and can be directly used in the ESMValTool using the obs4mips or ana4mips class in the namelist (see also section :numref:`mod_obs_run`).

 Important links